-The diploma-based Katherine Thomas School High School Program (grades 9 – 12) is tailored for students with language and learning disabilities, autism, intellectual disabilities, and/or other health impairments.
-All students receive instruction in a full range of high school classes including math, science, social studies and English.
-In addition, students may take art, music, drama, foreign language, technology, physical education, and intensive reading courses.
-Students may also follow a career and technology pathway as an option for the graduation requirements.
-All students receive transition services geared toward helping them transition into less restrictive environment, college, independent living programs, supported employment, and/or technical training.
+The Katherine Thomas School High School Program (KTHS) is tailored for students in grades 9 through 12 with language and learning disabilities, autism, intellectual disabilities, and/or other health impairments.
+High school students may earn a diploma or a certificate of completion; however, all students receive instruction in a wide range of core academics and elective classes, based on their jurisdictional graduation requirements.
+Maryland and private pay students may also choose to follow a career and technology pathway as a graduation requirement option.
+All students receive transition services geared toward helping them adjust to a less restrictive environment, including college, specialized post-secondary programs, technical training, and/or employment.

 KTHS students need support, resources, and individualized instruction.
 It is our goal to provide all students with a positive, success-oriented curriculum.
 The Maryland College and Career Ready Standards and Universal Design for Learning techniques are embedded in all lessons.
 KTHS uses Positive Behavior Interventions and Supports (PBIS) to foster student growth, both academically and behaviorally.

 In addition to core academic classes, students may take electives in art, music, drama, foreign language, technology, physical education, and reading.
 Experiential and cross-curricular instruction includes, for example, a crime scene investigation involving government, science, math, and graphic design classes as well as annual artist residencies in slam poetry, visual arts, and Capoeira Angola.

 Career and technology programs of study, which can also be taken as elective classes, include child development, entrepreneurship and business management, hospitality management (culinary skills), restaurant management, and college/career research and development.
 A highlight of KTHS is the job internship program, in which students engage in relevant workplace experiences at job sites with professionals and mentors and participate in employment readiness, leadership, and future planning seminars.